 Pawpaws are a fascinating and largely unknown fruit.
 Native to North America and reportedly Thomas Jefferson’s favorite fruit, they taste a little bit like a sour banana full of big seeds.
 If you’re interested in American history or interesting plants or just good food, it’s worth it to have a pawpaw grove in your garden.
-But can you transplant a pawpaw?
+Can you transplant a pawpaw?
 Keep reading to learn more about how to transplant a pawpaw and pawpaw transplant tips.

 How to Transplant a Pawpaw Tree